nguyensjsu/fa19-202-firebirds/README.md

 4. **Mayura Dhivya Nehruji**
 A. UI revamp  from the initial mockup.

 B: Blocker addressed: Opaque image

 C. Added Sound Effects for the game.

 D. Videos of the sprint retrospective and stand up meeting

-E. Helped with the health feature of the pilot
+E. Helped with the health feature of the pilot.

-F. Testing.
+F. Worked on Counter Class

+G.Testing

 5. **Harshada Baswaraj Jivane**